-- Version 1.01 of the groundwater availability model for the central portion of the Gulf Coast Aquifer System was used for this analysis.
-See Chowdhury and others (2004) and Waterstone and Parsons (2003) for assumptions and limitations of the groundwater availability model. - The model for the central portion of the Gulf Coast Aquifer System assumes partially penetrating wells in the Evangeline Aquifer due to a lack of data for aquifer properties in the deeper section of the aquifer. - This groundwater availability model includes four layers, which generally represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer including parts of the Catahoula Formation near the outcrop (Layer 4). - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).
+- We used version 1.01 of the groundwater availability model for the central portion of the Gulf Coast Aquifer for this analysis.
+See Chowdhury and others (2004) and Waterstone and others (2003) for assumptions and limitations of the groundwater availability model. - The model for the central portion of the Gulf Coast Aquifer assumes partially penetrating wells in the Evangeline Aquifer due to a lack of data for aquifer properties in the deeper section of the aquifer located closer to the Gulf of Mexico. - This groundwater availability model includes four layers, which generally represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer including parts of the Catahoula Formation (Layer 4). - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).